Masahiko Inoha: Career

 In the summer transfer window of 2011 he moved to Croatian giant Hajduk Split.
 He scored his only goal for Hajduk in a 3–0 away from home victory over newly promoted side Lučko on 21 October 2011.
 He struggled to adapt to Croatian life, stating reasons such as difficulty to learn the new language and no other Asian players in the side as main factors.
 On 17 January 2012, he skipped training for the first time due to unpaid wages.
 The unpaid wages were due to the debt of Hajduk Split and many players were unpaid during his stay at the club.
 He was fined by the club for missing three training sessions before finally rescinding his contract and returning to Japan in late January 2012.
 He made 16 appearances in his single season for Hajduk Split.
 Upon leaving, Masahiko stated: "In my entire career, I have never been as sad as I was in the last two weeks."

 Masahiko signed for Vissel Kobe as a free agent in early 2012.
 After Vissel Kobe's relegation from the top tier in Japan in 2012, Inoha then moved to Jubilo Iwata in January 2013 for an undisclosed fee.
-He made 25 appearances and scored a single goal in his first season for Iwata in the Japanese first division but unfortunately they finished in 17th place and were relegated.
+He made 25 appearances and scored a single goal in his first season for Iwata in the Japanese first division but they finished in 17th place and were relegated.
 After three seasons spent in Shizuoka, he was released at the end of the 2015 season after helping Jubilo Iwata gain promotion.
 He signed for Vissel Kobe in February 2016.